Promoting Sustainability throughout the Supply Chain

 New Suppliers

 When engaging in business with new suppliers, we confirm whether or not they have obtained ISO 14001 or third-party certification as a part of our environmental risk assessment.
-If a supplier is not certified, we confirm whether it has met DENSO’s proprietary guidelines and, in the case of the supplier not meeting all of the items on these guidelines, we request that improvements be made, the results of which are confirmed thereafter.
+If a supplier is not certified, we confirm whether it has met DENSO’s proprietary guidelines and, in the case of the supplier not meeting all of the items in these guidelines, we request that improvements be made, the results of which are confirmed thereafter.

-Anti-bribery Compliance Activity
+Anti-Bribery Compliance Activity

 DENSO participates in industrial associations, such as the Japan Auto Parts Industries Association (JAPIA) and Japan Electronics and Information Technology Industries Association (JEITA).
 Since May 2023, the Company’s president has served as a director of JAPIA and has played a leading role in the organization’s efforts to address the issues of not only its own but also the supply chain as a whole through the strengthening of partnerships with companies in the automotive, electronic component, and semiconductor industries.

 Moreover, on a practical basis, we participate in working groups organized by these associations.
-For instance, through JAPIA’s working group on conflict minerals, we have provided support aimed at introducing and enhancing survey methods at each participating company.

 Furthermore, collaborative initiatives across the entire automotive industry are crucial to achieving the carbon neutrality of society as a whole.
-To that extent, we participated in the formulation of the JAPIA LCI Guidelines *1 and the development of calculation tools in order to efficiently calculate the environmental impact within the complex supply chains of the automotive industry, from the manufacturing stage through to the stage of use.
-Our involvement in this activity was highly praised, helping us win the Award of the Director-General of the Industrial Science and Technology Policy and Environment Bureau, Ministry of Economy, Trade and Industry from the LCA*2 Society of Japan in March 2018.
+To that extent, we participated in the formulation of the JAPIA LCI Guidelines*1 and the development of calculation tools in order to efficiently calculate the environmental impact within the complex supply chains of the automotive industry, from the manufacturing stage through to the stage of use.
+Our involvement in this activity was highly praised, helping us win the Award of the Director-General of the Industrial Science and Technology Policy and Environment Bureau, Ministry of Economy, Trade and Industry, from the LCA*2 Society of Japan in March 2018.
 Moreover, we have continued to promote activities to realize carbon neutrality across the industry, such as by creating guidelines for achieving net-zero emissions, materializing requests to the government, and strengthening cooperation with other organizations.

-*1 Life Cycle Inventory (LCI): Method for calculating the amount of environmental impact from a targeted product throughout its life cycle
+Life Cycle Inventory (LCI): Method for calculating the amount of environmental impact from a targeted product throughout its life cycle

 Future Initiatives